robOcity/robocity.github.com/content/posts/song-play-sql.md

 ##### Extract Data for Artist Table

- Extract data and insert into artist table.
+ Extract the data and insert it into the artist table.

 ```python